 The Contractor agrees that under the provisions of this Agreement, the Contractor may bill the County periodically, but not more than once per month, for completed services as described in Appendix A (Scope of Services) and as further priced in Appendix B (Price Schedule).
-In addition, the County will pay on an as needed basis additional services as defined in Appendix A. All invoices shall be taken from the books of account kept by the Contractor, shall be supported by copies of payroll distribution, receipt bills or other documents reasonably required by the County, shall show the County's contract number, and shall have a unique invoice number assigned by the Contractor.
+In addition, the County will pay on an as needed basis additional services as defined in Appendix A. All involces shall be taken from the books of account kept by the Contractor, shall be supported by copies of payroll distribution, receipt bills or other documents reasonably required by the County, shall show the County's contract number, and shall have a unique involce number assigned by the Contractor.
 It is the policy of Miami-Dade County that payment for all purchases by County agencies and the Public Health Trust shall be made in a timely manner and that interest payments be made on late payments.
 In accordance with Fiorida Statutes, Section 218.74 and Section 2-8.1.4 of the Miami-Dade County Code, the time at which payment shall be due from the County or the Public Health Trust shall be forty-five (45) days from receipt of a proper invoice.
 The time at which payment shall be due to small businesses shall be thirty (30) days from receipt of a proper invoice.
-All payments due from the County or the Public Health Trust, and not made within the time specified by this section shall bear interest from thirty
+All payments due from the County or the Public Health Trust and hear interest from thirty is payment for all be due to small be an interest from the function.